tayruxin/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

+* 3b.
+User is viewing the details of the company to be deleted.

+  * 3b1.
+AddressBook clears the company details panel.

+    Use case resumes at step 4.

 **Use case: Find a Company**

 **MSS**

-1. User requests to find a company by name
+1. User requests to find a company by name.
-2. AddressBook shows a list of companies whose names contain the given keywords
+2. AddressBook shows a list of companies whose names contain the given keywords.

     Use case ends.